samuelstevens/buckeyetix-ml/README.md

-# Using Keras to Predict Ticket Price Viability
+# Using SKLearn to Predict Ticket Price Viability

 ## Setup